 Sterling United Methodist Church is active in mission and service, not just in our local community, but throughout the United States and around the world.

 Each year, our church sends out volunteers to serve in mission ministries throughout the Eastern United States and abroad.
 Our teams build new homes with Habitat for Humanity, repair existing homes, pack relief supplies, visit orphanages, share the Gospel, and most of all endeavor to share the love of God, which we have experienced, with the people we encounter.
 It is a great time of building memories and friendships within our missions teams and learning practical and spiritual life skills.
-To learn more about upcoming mission trip opportunities, click here.
+To learn more about upcoming mission trip opportunities and to download an application form, click here.

 Sterling United Methodist Church is excited to send out members of our congregation of all ages who want to be available to be used by God to connect others to Him.
 Short-term missions is one way to step out of your own comfort zone and dare to be something more than you can be on your own.
 You will be challenged, you will grow, and you will make a measurable difference in someone else’s life – whether it is here in our own community, in another state here in the USA, or in another country.

 In 2013, our congregation supported missionary volunteers to Costa Rica, the Czech Republic, Austria, and Virginia.
 In 2014 and 2015 we supported missionaries to the rural Appalachian region of Kentucky.
 In 2016, volunteers from our congregation went on mission to the Czech Republic; Bennettsville, SC; Red Bird KY; and Sager Brown, LA; and our Youth Choir went on a mission tour of the Northeast United States, sharing their musical talents and God’s love.
 Click here to see where YOU might decide to go on mission in 2017.